andreamerello/icub-firmware/emBODY/eBcode/arch-arm/libs/lowlevel/stm32hal/cubemx/pmc-encoder-piezo-test/Drivers/piezo/README.md

 This is triple-motor driver for PMC piezo subsystem.
 This is *heavily* based on G.Z. original code - thanks Giorgio :).

-The PMC board has HW quirks that causes the three motors not to be independant.
-Initially I still thought a 1-motor driver could be written (and instantiated three times) but from time to time I changed my mind: it turned out that this si practically unfeasible; it's more than few SW hacks or quirks.
+The PMC board has HW quirks that causes the three motors not to be independent.
+Initially I still thought a 1-motor driver could be written (and instantiated three times) but from time to time I changed my mind: it turned out that this is practically unfeasible; it's more than few SW hacks or quirks.

 directory structure
 -------------------

 My 1st attempt is stored [here](./old).
-In this directoy there are also [my considerations](old/README.md) about this.
+In this directory there are also [my considerations](old/README.md) about this.

-The "real" pcm piezo driver is in the root directory, alongside this README, and it's basically [one single C file](./piezo_gz.c).
+The "real" PMC piezo driver is in the root directory, alongside this README, and it's basically [one single C file](./piezo_gz.c).

 The driver does not explicitly includes STM HAL headers files; rather it includes [hal.h](hal.h).
 This serves for testing purposes: when the driver is linked with the test program, instead of the real application, *hal.h* is somehow replaced with a test version that implements emulations/stubs for HAL APIs.